papinet/papiNet-API/1.2.0/catalogue.md

 ### Process

-An authenticated or anonymous _Party_ requests to a _Supplier_ the list of _product families_, which contains several possible features, on offer (to that _Party_).
+An authenticated or anonymous _customer_ requests to a _supplier_ the list of its _products_.

-Based on _products_, the

-The _products_ might be grouped in _catalogues_ by the _Supplier_; hence, the _Party_ could first request to the _Supplier_ the list of _catalogues_ on offer, and then request the list of _products_ within a selected _catalogue_.
+The authenticated or anonymous _customer_ requests to a _supplier_ the details of a specific _product_.

+The authenticated _customer_ creates an _article_ based on a specific _product_.

+The authenticated _customer_ requests to the _supplier_ the list of _articles_ it has created.

 ## Domain Name

-We suggest that the _Supplier_ exposes the papiNet API endpoints using the domain name of its corporate web side with the prefix `papinet.*`.
+We suggest that the _supplier_ exposes the papiNet API endpoints using the domain name of its corporate web side with the prefix `papinet.*`.
-For instance, if the _Supplier_ is the company **ACME** using `acme.com` for its corporate web site, they should then expose the papiNet API endpoints on the domain `papinet.acme.com`.
+For instance, if the _supplier_ is the company **ACME** using `acme.com` for its corporate web site, they SHOULD then expose the papiNet API endpoints on the domain `papinet.acme.com`.

 The _**papiNet Mock Service**_ is exposing the papiNet API endpoints on the domain `papinet.papinet.io`.

 ## Authentication

-For authenticated _Party_, we recommend to secure the access to the papiNet API endpoints using the OAuth 2.0 standard, with the _client credentials_ authorization grant.
+For authenticated _customer_, we recommend to secure the access to the papiNet API endpoints using the OAuth 2.0 standard, with the _client credentials_ authorization grant.

-The _Party_ sends an API request to create a session, and gets its associated _access token_:
+The _customer_ sends an API request to create a session, and gets its associated _access token_:

 ```text
 $ curl --request POST \